 I had a less-than-stellar experience at Quaker Steak & Lube not long after I first posted this.
 In talking to the manager who just happened to ask how our meals were--I'm not always great at advocating for myself, and sometimes it just gets frustrating to always be the one needing special accommodation--I was pleasantly surprised to realize he did understand proper, safe gluten-free food preparation.
 He said the Quaker Steak he'd worked at in Norfolk had separate storage and preparation areas, and food was served on distinct plates.
 He told me to come back in a week.
 I haven't, more because it's not so much my style, but I'm curious.
 If you go, let me know how it went?

-L'Italia reports, as of November 7, 2012, that it offers gluten free, whole wheat and regular pasta.
+L'Italia reports, as of November 7, 2012, that it offers gluten-free, whole wheat and regular pasta.